 Apply after you have completed 75 hours of qualifying education (QE).
-You earn QE hours only from courses required by the Appraisal Qualifications Board (AQB) in its core curriculum.
+You earn QE hours only from courses that the Appraisal Qualifications Board (AQB) requires in its core curriculum.
 For information on the core curriculum, see Real Property Appraiser Qualification Criteria.
 There is no experience or examination requirement.

 You must complete

 - all QE within the five-year period before you submit an application for Appraiser Trainee

 - an AQB-approved Supervisory Appraiser/Trainee Appraiser course before your Trainee Appraiser license will be issued.

 - Enclose the non-refundable processing fee by check or money order made payable to “State of Delaware.”

 - Complete the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.